-I have previously reviewed the book How We Learn to Move, by Rob Gray.
+I have previously reviewed Rob Gray’s books How We Learn to Move, by Rob Gray and Learning To Be an “Ecological” Coach.
 Gray is a professor and researcher in skill acquisition at Arizona State University, as well as a consultant.
 Somewhat unusually, Gray actually talks at times about volleyball in relation to the work he does, even though baseball is clearly his #1 sport.
 He has a 2-part video sequence where he actually looks at things in regard to skill acquisition in volleyball.
 This first part is mainly about the scientific views on skill acquisition, particularly a comparison of what he calls the “traditional” view that skills can be broken down vs. the ecological approach which argues they cannot (part vs. whole training).
 He also discusses the difference between narrowly repetitive exercises vs. variable ones.

 In the second video, Gray turns the focus more directly on volleyball and designing practices.
 He covers here the concepts of the Constraints Led Approach (CLA) and Differential Learning, which he talks about in the book.
 And toward the end he addresses Blocked vs. Random training.
 You probably won’t come away with specific plan strategies, but it should help you at least think about the sort of things you can/should do.